-There are people who love summer and a few who love winter, but I love spring and autumn.
-The cool, crisp air that washes over my skin at these times of year inspires me to bake seasonal yummies for my dogs.
+There are people who love summer and a few who love winter, but I personally love spring and autumn.
+The cool, crisp air, the wonderful smells, and the sights of these seasons of the year inspire me to create seasonal yummies for my family and for my dogs, who are of course family.

 Baking Autumn Treats for Dogs

-Some spices are harmful to dogs.
-Let’s look at a couple of the common ones and whether or not you should use them in dog treats.
+Some spices can be very harmful to dogs.
+Here are a couple of the common ones and whether or not you should use them in dog treats.

 “Nutmeg is toxic to pets due to a compound in the nutmeg called Myristicin,”Stephani Liff, DVM

-Allspice is not toxic to dogs (although you don’t want to give it to them in quantity), but can cause liver toxicity in cats due to a compound called eugenol.
+Allspice is not toxic to dogs (although you don’t want to give it to them in high quantities), but can cause liver toxicity in cats due to a compound called eugenol.

 Cinnamon is not toxic to dogs according to the AKC.